PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interaction_Information_Processing_Fundamentals.md

 - Why do you think it's the best solution?
 - How well do you think it solves the problem?
 Define this in a percentage and motivate your answer.

-Upload your document to Github!
+**Upload your document to Github!** *Also note that if you don't fill out the name slots this time, you will have to do push ups in class!*

 ## Next up!
 Coming Datalab we will reflect on these concept again, review your designs: your problems and solutions, and give you an opportunity to ask any questions you might have.